The Hunt-2020

 Grade: A-

-Viola Davis and the late Chadwick Boseman lead tremendous performances in Ma Rainey’s Black Bottom (2020), a film fueled by exceptional acting.
 The production is shot like a play and is based on one written by August Wilson.
-He also wrote Fences, which turned into a film in 2017, which also starred the terrific Davis.
+He also wrote Fences, which was adapted into a film in 2017 and starred the terrific Davis.

 As wonderful as Davis is amid a bruhaha of hype over how powerful her performance is, it’s an ensemble event that makes Ma Rainey’s Black Bottom a memorable experience.

-Ruben Santiago-Hudson adapts a fast-paced screenplay with quick dialogue, long scenes, and a startling turn of events.
-The action takes place for one day, similar to other Wilson works, which adds a robust and powerful strength as the situations unfold.
-The time and the racial aspects are key to the crackling dialogue.
+Ruben Santiago-Hudson adapts a fast-paced screenplay with quick dialogue, extended scenes, and a startling turn of events.
+The action unfolds over one day, similar to other Wilson works, adding a robust and powerful strength as the situations unfold.

-Most of the cast is black and it’s 1927 so how can the work not be about race?
-In clever and heartbreaking form, much of the racism is internalized pitting black versus black instead of the standard white versus black.
+Most of the cast is black, and it’s 1927, so how can the work not be about race?
+In clever and heartbreaking form, much of the racism is internalized, pitting black versus black instead of the standard white versus black.

-The conflict and fury escalate to a vicious climax as one character lashes out in deadly form ruining more than just their own life.
+The conflict and fury escalate to a vicious climax as one character lashes out in deadly form, ruining more than just their own life.
 It has a spiraling effect that utilizes the claustrophobic rehearsal hall where these scenes take place as a backdrop.

-There are two different stories taking place here and both are superb.
+There are two different stories taking place here, and both are superb.

-Ma Rainey (Davis) is a superstar, being female and black, her victory is achieving that success, to begin with, against insurmountable odds.
-We only imagine this because the film doesn’t go into her back story too much- they don’t need to.
-Her struggle is obvious and we can only imagine how she was able to manage to get so far in her career.
+We only imagine this because the film doesn’t go into her backstory too much- they don’t need to.
+Her struggle is obvious, and we can only imagine how she managed to get so far in her career.
 Was she able to capitalize on her success with her voice alone?

 Ma is immensely talented and angry.
 She is pouty and tough as nails with her white producers, who have invited her to Chicago to record an album.
-She knows they want one thing from her and that’s money-making profits from her talent.
+She knows they want one thing from her, and that’s money-making profits from her talent.

 She demands a Coke before she will perform.
 She smirks as the producers scurry to fulfill her request, not daring to show too much irritation that will cause her to cancel the session and return to the South.
-Is she a diva?
-Well, yes, but shouldn’t she be?
-If she were gracious people would walk all over her?

-We learn she would easily be arrested for causing a stir in the streets if not for her manager, Irvin (Jeremy Shamos) schooling the police on who she is.
+We learn she would easily be arrested for causing a stir in the streets if not for her manager, Irvin (Jeremy Shamos), schooling the police on who she is.

 Though Davis is the star, Ma is almost a supporting player against the robust and juicy other plot occurring among the male cast, one floor below.
 Boseman is flawless as the trumpeter in her band, Levee Green.
-His humor masks a wave of anger and cynicism lurking beneath that slowly builds as he feels jealous and cheated by the older members of Ma’s band.

 Colman Domingo and Glynn Turmann are fantastic, adding stability and wisdom in supporting roles.
 Their characters try to teach the younger Levee that being a black man also represents stoicism, a calm demeanor, and wisdom.

-From a diversity and inclusion perspective, the film features Ma’s bi-sexual girlfriend Dussie Mae (Taylour Paige), and nephew Sylvester (Dusan Brown) who stutters.
-This offers LGBTQ+ and disability inclusion.
+From a diversity and inclusion perspective, the film features Ma’s bisexual girlfriend Dussie Mae (Taylour Paige) and nephew Sylvester (Dusan Brown), who stutters.

 Ma Rainey’s Black Bottom (2020) is a film that celebrates fearlessness, determination, and the ugliness and frustration of inner turmoil within one’s race.
-It also features gorgeous and emotional songs from the roaring 1920s and top-notch acting performances.

 Independent Spirit Award Nominations: Best Feature, Best Female Lead-Viola Davis, Best Male Lead-Chadwick Boseman, Best Supporting Male-Colman Domingo, Glynn Turmann